 - collaborating with ArtsLab to promote interdisciplinary research and knowledge exchange both within the College and beyond.

-The College Research Office supports the Dean of Research, Prof Catherine Steel, and is headed up by Ashley Theunissen, Head of College Research Support.
+The College Research Office supports the Dean of Research, Prof Catherine Steel, and is headed up by Kirstie Wild, Head of Research and Operations Strategy.

 College Research Support Team